ABOUT ME

 Individual pedigree [$10]

-Bringing in a new male or female, locally [$7000+], international import with rabies protocol, boarding, flights, import permits, quarantine in Melbourne, travel from Melb > Adl [$12,000+].
-For reference, we've imported 4 cats in total so far, from USA, Denmark and New Zealand.
+- International import with rabies protocol, boarding, flights, import permits, quarantine in Melbourne, travel from MELB > ADL [$12,000+].
+For reference, I've imported 4 cats in total so far, from USA, Denmark and New Zealand.

 This list doesn't account for: